Want to hike with new friends?Join a group trip

 Santiago de Compostela

 Make your own way to the first hotel in Sarria.
 Sarria is located on a hilltop with a river on either side affording you great views of the region.
-Today you will meet with your guide for a tour briefing, followed by dinner with the group.
+In the early evening you will meet with your guide for a tour briefing, followed by dinner with the group.

 Meals: D

 This morning we can take the time to visit the Church of the convent of La Magdalena.
 Over the “Meseta lucense”, the Lugo Plateau, we will pass through many hamlets dotted along areas of cultivated land, grazing pastures and woodlands, and view the first “horreos”, typical raised grain silos.
-The walk today is relatively easy until the descent, crossing the Dam of Portomarin where ruins of the ancient flooded village can be seen, and into the town to our accommodation.
-Distance: 22km/13.6mi
+The walk today is relatively easy until the descent to cross the River Miño, where ruins of the ancient flooded village can be seen, and into the town of Portomarin and our accommodation.
+Distance: 23km/14.3mi

 Meals: B,D

 The route today takes us through forested areas which have a magnificent fragrance.
 Along the path we will pass charming hamlets and calvaries.
-We will walk through Ventas de Naron, head over the gentle Sierra de Ligonde, and continue downhill through Previsa and Lameiros to Ligonde, with its church dedicated to the apostle St James and where Emperor Charles V stayed on 24 March 1520.
+We first ascend to Castromaior and on to the Sierra de Ligonde before we continue downhill through Eirexe to Ligonde, with its church dedicated to the apostle St James and where Emperor Charles V stayed on 24 March 1520.
 On to Palas de Rei, where we stay overnight in a charming hotel.
-Distance: 24km/14.9mi
+Once in Palas de Rei, you will have the opportunity to visit the Castle of Pambre, one of the best preserved fortresses in Spain and the best example of medieval military architecture in Galicia.
+Distance: 25km/15.6mi

 Meals: B,D

-On our walk to Melide we will pass through the small towns of Coto and Leboreiro.
-Melide is one of the larger towns along the Galician section of the Camino Trail.
+On our walk to Melide we will pass through the small towns of Coto and Leboreiro and discover small hamlets and rural architecture.
+Melide is one of the larger towns along the Galician section of the Camino.
 We recommend that for dinner tonight you try the local speciality ‘Pulpo a feira’, octopus usually served boiled and sprinkled with sweet and spicy paprika.
 Distance: 15km/9.3mi

 Meals: B,D

-The terrain becomes much easier today as we walk through the villages of Carballal, San Xuilan do Camino and Lebereiro and past Eucalyptus trees.
-The group will be able to stop at one of many villages for lunch.
-As we cross over the River Seco on the Magdalena Bridge we will reach Furelos, before we continue to Arzúa in the province of La Coruña.
-Distance: 14km/8.7mi
+This stage continues through an agricultural landscape.
+The terrain becomes easier as we walk through the villages of Carballal, San Xuilan do Camino and Lebereiro and past Eucalyptus trees, with plenty of places to stop for lunch.
+We cross the River Seco on the Magdalena Bridge to reach Furelos and continue to Arzúa in the province of La Coruña.
+Distance: 15km/9.4mi

 Meals: B,D

-Today’s walk will bring us to the small town of Rua which has a population of only 50 people.
-The walk today is lovely, passing large green fields and rural landscapes.
-Distance: 19km/11.8mi
+Today’s walk will bring us to the small town of Rua, which has a population of only 50 people.
+The walking is lovely, passing large green fields and rural landscapes.
+Distance: 20km/12.5mi

 Meals: B,D

 On our last walk together we will pass many ancient sites including monuments, chapels and bridges – all of which have a story to tell.
 We follow country lanes and forest paths through increasingly populated countryside.
-The last day on the trail is always a special one, as we make our way to Santiago on foot.
+The last day on the trail is always special, as we make our way to Santiago.
 Arriving in the fabled Santiago de Compostela there is plenty to see and do – or simply relax and celebrate the end of the journey.
-Distance: 21km/13mi
+Distance: 20km/12.5mi

 Meals: B,D